 While many of the highlights of Sofia revolve around impressive houses of worship, there are also quite a few worthwhile museums.
 Check out the National Palace of Culture Congress Centre, as it’s free and features quality local work.
 The National Gallery of Foreign Art is very good.
 And the Museum of Socialist Art is worthwhile for history buffs.

-The Central Market (Tsentralni Hali) is a must if you visit Sofia over a long weekend.
+Central Market Hall (Tsentralni Hali) is a must if you visit Sofia over a long weekend.
 This is a great place to eat, shop and pick up some souvenirs.
 We enjoyed some tasty musaka here, one of Bulgaria’s national dishes.
 Think of the Greek dish, moussaka, but the Bulgarian version includes potatoes instead of eggplant.
 There’s a saying in Bulgaria that the key to a man’s heart can be found in making a great musaka, so don’t leave without trying it.

 Is Bulgarian Food Good?